 This adapter features R-SMA antenna connectors, enabling you to connect it with almost any antenna available out there.
-The Asus PCIe also comes with an MU-MIMO functionality that supports 4 high bandwidth connections.
+The Asus PCIe also comes with an MU-MIMO functionality that supports four high bandwidth connections.

-It also features a 1-year warranty and a low-profile bracket, which is useful for installing the card in mini form factor cases.
+It also features a 1-year warranty and a low-profile bracket, which helps install the card in mini form factor cases.

 2. TP-Link AC1200 (Archer T4E)

-If you are in search of the best wifi adapter for gaming, the TP-Link AC1200 is an excellent choice.
+If you are searching for a budget wifi adapter for gaming, the TP-Link AC1200 is an excellent choice.
 Good performance, long-range coverage, and affordable price are what people look for when looking for the best network card, and that is exactly what the AC1200 offers.

 It offers an excellent connective speed of 1200 Mbps.
 The 2.4GHz band lets you send emails or browse the web smoothly, and the 5Ghz band is perfect for HD streaming, gaming, or other bandwidth-intensive applications.

-Thanks to its beamforming technology, the TP-Link AC1200 can provide great coverage.
-This technology smartly focuses on wireless fidelity signals towards paired devices to ensures a boosted range and stable connections.
+Thanks to its beamforming technology, the TP-Link AC1200 can provide excellent coverage.
+In addition, this technology smartly focuses on wireless fidelity signals towards paired devices to ensures a boosted range and stable connections.

-Under heavy operations, the TP-Link, like any other wireless adapter, will heat-up.
-You need to note that by keeping the adapter cool, you will improve its stability and the lifespan of the equipment.
+Under heavy operations, the TP-Link, like any other wireless adapter, will heat up.
+However, you need to note that by keeping the adapter cool, you will improve its stability and the lifespan of the equipment.

 It comes with a heatsink that helps dissipate heat produced by the adapter to a great extent, ensuring improved stability and extended lifespan.
-While it does not come with 4-external antennas like the Asus AC3100, the TP-Link AC1200 does feature two external antennas that use smart wireless technology to boost coverage and improve stability.
+In addition, while it does not come with 4-external antennas like the Asus AC3100, the TP-Link AC1200 does feature two external antennas that use smart wireless technology to boost coverage and improve stability.